vkm007/Quora-Question-Pair-Similarity/README.md

 4. Blog 2 : https://towardsdatascience.com/identifying-duplicate-questions-on-quora-top-12-on-kaggle-4c1cf93f1c30

 <h2> Real world/Business Objectives and Constraints </h2>
-1. The cost of a mis-classification can be very high.
+1. The cost of a mis-classification can be very high.<br>
-2. You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.
+2. You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.<br>
-3. No strict latency concerns.
+3. No strict latency concerns.<br>
-4. Interpretability is partially important.
+4. Interpretability is partially important.<br>